 Awards, Publications, and Professional Positions:

 Dr. Hovav is extremely active in the American Psychiatric Association (APA) as well as the Nebraska Psychiatric Society (NPS) and shows her passion for mental health advocacy through her various leadership roles in these organizations.
-She is a Fellow of the American Psychiatric Association and currently holds the position of Deputy Representative to the American Psychiatric Association and is also a member of the Maintenance of Certification (MOC) task-force Committee in the APA.
-She is involved with Nebraska Psychiatric Society where she currently serves on the Executive Committee as the Early Career Psychiatrist, and was previously the Public Relations Chair.
-Her previous positions included International Medical Graduate Deputy Representative to the Assembly, Chair of ACORF (Assembly Committee of Residents and Fellows) to the APA, ACORF Mentor, Area 4 Resident Fellow Representative, and APA Political Action Committee member of the Board of Directors.
-During her time with the APA, she has authored several Action Papers advocating for the rights of patients, their treating physicians, and the profession.
+She is a Fellow of the American Psychiatric Association and currently holds the position of Nebraska Assembly Representative to the American Psychiatric Association and is also a member of the Maintenance of Certification (MOC) task-force Committee.
+She is highly involved with Nebraska Psychiatric Society where she currently serves on the Executive Committee.
+Her previous positions included International Medical Graduate Deputy Representative to the Assembly, Chair of ACORF (Assembly Committee of Residents and Fellows) to the APA, ACORF Mentor, Area 4 Resident-Fellow Representative, and APA Political Action Committee (PAC) member of the PAC Board of Directors.
+During her time with the APA, she has authored more than a dozen Action Papers advocating for the rights of patients, their treating physicians, and the profession.
 In 2015, she received the very prestigious William Sorum Award from the APA.
-She is also involved in physician groups advocating for patient safety.
+She is also involved in non-profit physician groups advocating for patient safety.
 She has been published in several peer-reviewed medical journals and has several more posters and medical writings.
 She has written for local newspapers and was interviewed on Doctor Radio on Sirius XM.
-Her major publications are listed here:
+Her major medical publications are listed here:

 Dr. Hovav has a deep understanding of the biological, psychological and social components of mental illness.
 With a proper diagnosis, appropriate laboratory tests, psychopharmacology, and psychotherapy, she helps people achieve emotional wellness.
 She believes in providing compassionate, appropriate, and effective mental health care.
 She is passionate about helping people break free of the barriers that contribute to mental illness.